PeterKellett/project-3/templates/TESTING.md

 #### Test: Verify Dingbat Contributer links
 - Click on a contributers name and verify user is brought to page showing that contributers entries.

-#### Test: Verify Upload/Edit/Delete buttons hidden if contributers id != the session id variable
+#### Test: Verify user access is denied if url id != the session id variable
-Clicking on the contributer name on a Dingbat card will bring a user to the Dingbat page for that contributer so a user can view all of that contributers Dingbat entries.
-By using logic and comparing the contributers ObjectId to the ObjectId stored in the session variables, we can use logic to prevent access to the upload/edit/delete functionality when these variables do not match thus providing read only access and stopping unauthorised access to others to prevent malicious tampering of Dingbat entries.
+To test the redirect if a user tries to force the url address to another users My Dingbats page.
-- Log in as a user with Dingbats uploaded.
+1. Log in as a user with Dingbats uploaded.
-- Click on the name of any other contributer.
-Verify the Dingbats are displayed but the Upload/Edit/Delete buttons are not rendered.
-- Repeat for many different contributers.
-- Now click on your own name on a Dingbat uploaded by the user you logged in as.
-- Verify the Upload/Edit/Delete buttons are rendered as the contributers id of the Dingbat selected will be the same as that stored in the session id variable so the Jinja logic will now permit the user access to these editors rights.
-- Repeat the above as a logged out user and verify these buttons are again not rendered for any contributer whatsoever.
+2. Go to My Dingbats page.
+3. Copy the url from address bar.
+4. Log out.
+5. Paste the url copied in step 2 back into address bar.
+6. Verify user is redirected to home page and the flash message "You are not authorised to access that section."
+7. Log in as a different user and repeat step 5.
+8. Verify user is redirected to home page and the flash message "You are not authorised to access that section."

 #### Test: Register
 1. Field validation test